Proofme-id/Documentation/sdk_reader_installation_android.md

 ```

 ### Step 6
-Make sure to add the jcenter() repository to `build.gradle  (Module :app)`  for retrieving all necessary dependencies
+Make sure to add the jcenter() repository to `build.gradle  (Module :app)` for using this for view binding

 ```gradle
 android {